 Under the NJ workers’ compensation system, you are typically not allowed to sue your employer for negligence.
 This is because no-fault coverage works both ways.
 You are eligible for workers’ compensation benefits from your employer’s workers’ compensation insurance carrier regardless of your own culpability in the accident that caused your injuries.
 The flip side of this is that in exchange for your employer providing you with coverage for injuries caused on the job, you agree not to sue your employer for negligence — regardless of whether the injuries were permanent or temporary.

-As a result of the nature of workers’ compensation law in New Jersey and Pennsylvania, workers’ comp is usually the only option available for injured workers.
+As a result of the nature of workers’ compensation law in New Jersey, workers’ comp is usually the only option available for injured workers.
 If you work for an uninsured employer, you are allowed to file a personal injury claim against them.

 Although workers’ compensation typically prevents you from suing your employer, you may have a personal injury claim against a third party, such as a manufacturer, property owner, or subcontractor.
 Importantly, you can potentially seek compensation for pain and suffering through claims against third parties, which means that the compensation may be greater.
 You may have a viable claim against a third party in certain instances:

 Defective products – You may have a product liability claim against the manufacturer of a defective product that caused your injury.

 Slip & Fall accidents – If the accident was caused by a negligent property owner, you might have a valid premises liability claim.

 Motor vehicle accidents – If you were injured by a negligent motorist while driving to or from your place of employment, you may have a valid claim against the negligent driver.

 Violent assaults – In some circumstances, you may be able to sue a co-worker who assaulted you if the assault stemmed from a personal matter.